beibeidemei9420/mouth_location/README.md

 * Connect the ZED camera and run `zedyolo_text.py` to realize real-time identification and positioning of the mouth, display 3D coordinates and depth distance.

 * `keshihua_conf_data.py` is used to verify the detection of ZED cameras under different thresholds.
----
-> This code is from the "High-Accuracy Real-Time Mouth Recognition and 3D Positioning for Autonomous Feeding Robots Using YOLO and Binocular Vision" paper and is currently being submitted to The Visual computer journal